Lookup Functions

 VLOOKUP function arguments

-The goal is to extract the information related to them from the source table.
+We aim to extract the information related to them from the source table.

 VLOOKUP and HLOOKUP - practical examples

-The formula now should look like this:
+Finally, the VLOOKUP formula should look like this:

 =+VLOOKUP(H4,B4:F12,2,FALSE)